Question: so what kind of person starts a post about the Illustration Friday prompt “Spooky”, with a title that says “The Joy of Tongues.” ?

 Thankyou so much for reading.
 I’m going to have a small break from blogging.
 I need to go surfing for a while and there are some paintings yelling out to be done.
 I also need to stop having so much fun.

-I’ll come and visit your blogs though – of course Smile (oh oh a smiley appeared).
+I’ll come and visit your blogs though – of course (oh oh a smiley appeared).

 See you all soon!